AndreaCignoni/AndreaCignoni/README.md

 Hey there, I'm Andrea!

-Welcome to my corner of the digital universe. 🌌 I'm on an exciting journey, currently diving deep into the world of data analytics while pursuing a Higher Diploma in Science & Computing. 📊✨
+Welcome to my corner of the digital universe. 🌌 I'm on an exciting journey, currently diving deep into the world of data analytics while pursuing a Higher Diploma in Computing in Data Analysis.📊✨

 Here's a glipmse into some of the exciting projets I've been working on: